BBS Graduate Student Society

 Sydney Womack- Co- Combined DVM-PhD Representative

-I am a second-year Combined Degree student and am in vet school until next year, when I'll start my PhD.
-I haven't selected a PhD lab yet, but will do so soon!
+I am a third-year Combined DVM/PhD Degree student, so I have completed three semesters of vet school as well as my three PhD rotations and joined Dr. Heidi Reesink's lab in January of 2023.
+I am studying mechanisms of fibrosis and pain in joint disease, specifically osteoarthritis!
 Broadly, I'm interested in comparative and translational research.
 I especially love data analysis and applying engineering concepts to veterinary medicine - I have a B.S. in Biomedical Engineering from the University of South Carolina, which is where I'm from.
-Outside of vet school and research, I love being active and spending time outside, organizing fun activities with my friends, and playing bassoon in the Ithaca Community Orchestra.
+Outside of vet school and research, I love rock-climbing and hiking, spending time with my friends and pets, and playing bassoon in the Ithaca Community Orchestra.

 Camille Holmes - Peer Mentor Coordinator